 Bates & Sangrà (2011) present the issue in simpler terms.
 The dominant collegial culture of universities places high value on research and views teaching as secondary and something that doesn’t really require training.
 As a result, faculty are not motivated to focus their energy on teaching or on rocking the boat by trying to change the dominant transmission mode of teaching.
 Thus, trying to implement e-learning on a wide scale runs up against significant barriers.

 Research universities aren’t the only institutions that face these barriers.
 One would think that colleges and other higher education institutions that place a greater emphasis on teaching would be more amendable to educational innovation.
 The organizational culture explanation may not be relevant here but if it isn’t, how do we explain the resistance in colleges?
 Unfortunately Bates & Sangrà don’t offer us much.
 Their solution for the situation in universities is to provide systematic training in teaching and teaching with technology to faculty.
-This is certainly also relevant to colleges but will this be enough?
+This is certainly also relevant to colleges but is it really practical and will this be enough?

 Read Bates, A.W. & Sangrà, A. (2011).
 Managing Technology in Higher Education: Strategies for Transforming Teaching & Learning.
 San Francisco: Jossey-Bass, pp. 182-190.
 (The beginning of Chapter 8 to the subhead Training in Technology and Teaching.)